 The phrase, “when you come together”, is used five times in 1 Cor.
 11.

 “When you come together as a church” in vv.
-17-18 starts out a general comment about their gathering.
-And when they come together, they are abusing the Lord’s supper.
+17-18 starts out as a general comment about their gathering.
+And when they come together, they are abusing the Lord’s Supper.
 How often did they get together?
 Every Lord’s Day.
 Every Sunday.
 They received this instruction from Paul (1 Cor.
 11:23).
-Weekly Communion appears to be the Apostolic Pattern for the church.
+Weekly communion appears to be the apostolic pattern for the church.